You’ve just finished your orthodontic treatment. Yay!

 However, every orthodontic case is different.
 For some, it will require wearing a retainer 24/7 for the first few months.
 For others, it can mean wearing it full-time for the first year following treatment.
 After that, you will only need to wear it at night while you sleep.

 So, how long should you wear a retainer?
-To protect your investment, it’s best to continue to wear your retainer at night indefinitely unless directed otherwise by your orthodontist, Dr. Zuroff.
+To protect your investment, it’s best to continue to wear your retainer at night indefinitely unless directed otherwise by your orthodontist, Dr. Jay Zuroff.
 He will be able to tell you how long you need to wear it based on your smile’s unique needs.

-Caring for your retainer
+How to care for your retainer

 You can ensure the longevity and comfort of your retainer by following these simple tips: